-From 2000-2010, Nathalie shifted her focus as a commissioned minister and retreat leader of church ladies like herself to creating healing and truth telling programs for women in prison.
-She exercised her “take charge” qualities, as the visionary leader of TBT when TBT became a non-profit in 2003; the Behind Bars coordinator (liaison with prison officials, calendar keeper, driver of carpool, emcee for orientations and graduation programs) until 2010 at Lockhart prison.
-Meanwhile, as a natural networker, she invited everyone who seemed interested to come participate at Lockhart.
-With Carol Waid, a writing buddy who shared her respect for 12-step spirituality, the program increased from one class to 3 Talk to Me Classes, Exploring Creativity Workshops, and the God in Human Form program.
-In Fall of 2010, Carol and Nathalie took the TTM Speaking and Circle classes to TDCJ’s Hilltop women’s unit in Gatesville.
+From 2000-2010, Nathalie shifted her focus as a commissioned minister and retreat leader for church ladies like herself to creating healing and truth-telling programs for incarcerated women.
+She exercised her “take charge” qualities as the visionary leader of Truth Be Told when it became a nonprofit in 2003.
+From 2003 to 2010, she was the organization’s behind bars coordinator, serving as the liaison with prison officials, overseeing the program calendar, driving carpools of volunteers to the prison, and emceeing program orientations and graduations.
+Meanwhile, as a natural networker, she invited everyone who seemed interested in what she was doing to come participate at Lockhart prison.
+With Carol Waid, a writing buddy who shared Nathalie’s respect for 12-step spirituality, Truth Be Told’s program offerings increased from one Talk to Me class to three, as well as the addition of Exploring Creativity workshops and the God in Human Form annual performance (now known as Miracles in Human Form).
+In the fall of 2010, Carol and Nathalie took the Talk To Me program to TDCJ’s Hilltop women’s unit in Gatesville.

 In 2016, Nathalie retired from her active role in Truth Be Told’s daily operations, but she remains committed to the organization as a donor and volunteer.
 In retirement, she enjoys her role as grandmother, is active in her radical little church, Journey of Imperfect Faith, and practices her own 12-step spirituality in all aspects of this beautiful, full life.